WeiMouZhu/WeiMouZhu.github.io/index.md

 - 🔗

-My current research focuses on *Multi-scale seismic attenuation imaging of the Anatolian Plateau and its implications on the mechanisms of plateau uplift, vocanic activities and colossal earthquakes*.
+My PhD project includes the **Multi-scale seismic attenuation imaging of the Anatolian Plateau and its implications on the mechanisms of plateau uplift, vocanic activities and colossal earthquakes**.

+Currently my research focuses on *Seismic Attenuation Imaging in the Western Part of North Anatolian Fault Zone*

 ---